Managing Scrap Tires

-For more information, download our Environmental Crimes Task Force brochure.
-Click the links below for great references about managing scrap tires.
+For more information, download our Environmental Crimes Task Force Brochure (PDF).
+Read more to view great references about managing scrap tires.

 Guidelines for Everyone

 When properly managed, scrap tires can be recycled into everyday products such as garden hoses and playground mulch.
 Scrap tires are also commonly used as drainage material and as a fuel source in industrial processes.

 Improperly managed scrap tires can become a nuisance and public safety concern.
 Open dumps containing scrap tires serve as breeding grounds for disease-carrying mosquitoes and other pests.
 A tire fire generates toxic smoke and oil that can contaminate surface water and groundwater resources.

 For more details, download the document - Guidelines for Everyone (PDF).